 If you want some of media insights on getting into the press, check out my Media Insider Podcast.

-Enough about what I do, here's a bit about my media career
+That's what I do now, but here's a bit about my media career

 I have 15 years experience of the media – across print, broadcast, digital and books.